feliceferri/Algorithms_DataStructures/Algorithms_DataStructures/Bellman-Ford/Readme.txt

 O(NM) | O (N) For Single Source

-** Can be used for All Pais Comparison (as Floyd-Warshall Algorithm does) O(N^2xM) | O(N) For All Pairs Comparison (Will iterate through each source) O(NxM) | O(N) For All Pairs Comparison with a TRICK => Creating an External Vertice that will have an edge to all vertices, so there wont be unreachable vertices.
+** Can be used for All Pairs Comparison (as Floyd-Warshall Algorithm does) O(N^2xM) | O(N) For All Pairs Comparison (Will iterate through each source) O(NxM) | O(N) For All Pairs Comparison with a TRICK => Creating an External Vertice that will have an edge to all vertices, so there wont be unreachable vertices.